tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

     structures for rewarding stakers.</br></br>

 3. The Tokens is the native token of the Tokamak Network.
 It can be used for the following purposes:</br>
     a.
-Potentially as fees payable to Sequencers on the Tokamak Network;</br>
+Potentially as fees payable to L2 Operators on the Tokamak Network;</br>
     b.
-To be provided as Sequencer collateral and/or minimum challenge costs, in relation to block verification processes (either as a Sequencer, a challenger, or a user supporting either of them in challenges)</br>
+To be provided as L2 Operator collateral and/or minimum challenge costs, in relation to block verification processes (either as a L2 Operator, a challenger, or a user supporting either of them in challenges)</br>
     c.
 To be used by a user to provide fast withdrawal services, or staked on the L1 layer to other fast withdrawal service providers.</br></br>